Sawan Kirpal Ruhani Mission: Overview

-Sawan Kirpal Ruhani Mission, headed by Rajinder Singh, is dedicated to spirituality, peace, unity, and service to humanity.
+Sawan Kirpal Ruhani Mission, currently headed by Rajinder Singh, is dedicated to spirituality, peace, unity, and service to humanity.
 It was established in the year 1976 by Darshan Singh.

 Sawan Kirpal Ruhani Mission provides a forum for people to learn Meditation, experience personal transformation and bring about inner and outer peace and human unity.

 SKRM has over 3200 centers and its literature is available in more than 55 languages.
 The headquarters of the organization is in Vijay Nagar, Delhi.